WICG/portals/README.md

 Apart from the privacy-related restrictions to communications and storage, while portaled, pages are additionally restricted in various ways, to prevent them from interfering with content outside of their rendering area:

+- Portals are top-level browsing contexts, and given their own [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#groupings-of-browsing-contexts).
+This means they cannot synchronously access their embedder, e.g. to navigate it or modify its DOM.

 - Any features that are controlled by the [Permissions API](https://w3c.github.io/permissions/) ([list](https://w3c.github.io/permissions/#permission-registry)) will be automatically denied without prompting.

 - Any features controlled by [Permissions Policy](https://w3c.github.io/webappsec-permissions-policy/) ([list](https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md)) will be disabled, unless their default allowlist is `*`.
 There is no ability for the host page to delegate these permissions.
 (In particular, there is no counterpart to `<iframe>`'s `allow=""` attribute.)

-- If `window.open()` is used to open a new window (instead of navigate an `<iframe>` inside the portaled content), then it will instead do nothing and return `null`.
+- Popups, pointer lock, orientation lock, the presentation API, downloads, and modal dialogs (`alert()` etc.) all are disabled pre-activation.
+(These are features which are currently only possible to disable with through [iframe sandboxing](https://html.spec.whatwg.org/multipage/origin.html#sandboxing).)

 After activation, these restrictions are lifted: the portaled content is treated like a normal top-level browsing context, and is able to use all these features in the normal way.
 The `portalactivate` event can be used to request permissions upon activation, if necessary.
 (Although doing so gives a user experience equivalent to requesting permissions on load, and thus is rarely the best design.)

-TODO:

-- Do these restrictions also apply to same-origin portals?
-- Discuss CSP, document policies, `sandbox=""`, referrer policy... any other policies?
-Might not belong in this section.
-- Briefly discuss permissions and policies that people might want to impose on portals, including some that aren't proposed yet (like blocking scripts or network access).
-Note that these will be developed independently, for iframes and portals alike.
-- Ideally Permissions Policy would become a superset of the Permissions API, and we could use that infrastructure exclusively to shut things down.
-Currently that is not the case so we have to consult both.
+_Note: ideally Permissions Policy would become a superset of the Permissions API and iframe sandboxing.
+Then we could use that infrastructure as the single place to impose and lift these restrictions.
+Currently that is not the case, so the spec will be more messy._

+All of these restrictions apply uniformly to both same-origin and cross-origin portals, for simplicity.
+We could consider lifting some of them for same-origin portals in the future, if use cases arise.

 ### Rendering